vandanakr20/Demultiplex/Assignment-the-first/Answers.md

 While there is a record in the input files
     read in read1, read2, index1 and index 2 record --> store in list (need indexes)
-    combine index 1 and the reverse complement of index 2 with a dash between set header of index1 to header with combined indexes set header of index2 to header with combined indexes
+    combine index 1 and the reverse complement of index 2 with a dash between change header of index1 in list to header with added indexes change header of index2 in list to header with added indexes

     if there is an 'N' in either index write the read1 record to the read1-bad file write the read2 record to the read2-bad file continue back to the while loop

-    else if the average quality score of index < cutoff OR Qscore of sequence < cutoff write the read1 record to the read1-bad file write the read2 record to the read2-bad file continue back to the while loop
+    else if the average quality score of index < index_cutoff OR qscore of sequence < seq_cutoff write the read1 record to the read1-bad file write the read2 record to the read2-bad file continue back to the while loop